maxmind/mmdb-from-go-blogpost/README.md

-### Augmenting MMDB files with your own data using Go
+### Enriching MMDB files with your own data using Go

 [MaxMind DB](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md) (or MMDB) files facilitate the storage and retrieval of data in connection with IPs and IP ranges, making queries for such data very fast and easy to perform.
 While MMDB files are usable on a variety of platforms and in a number of different programming languages, this article will focus on building MMDB files using the [Go programming language](https://golang.org/).